luxfhe/example-blind-auction-v2/frontend/README.md

 # FHE Auction Demo UI

-This code is based on the [Fhenix Nuxt 3 template](https://github.com/FhenixProtocol/fhenix-nuxt3-template).
+This code is based on the [LuxFHE Nuxt 3 template](https://github.com/LuxFHEProtocol/luxfhe-nuxt3-template).

-It integrates the contracts that were compiled from [Fhenix hardhat template](https://github.com/FhenixProtocol/fhenix-hardhat-example).
+It integrates the contracts that were compiled from [LuxFHE hardhat template](https://github.com/LuxFHEProtocol/luxfhe-hardhat-example).

 ## Setup